CHIP-AstroPi/docs/docs/design.md

 ## 2. Technical
 The technical procedure is made of two phases:
-- Real-time elaboration, on the "Izzy" pc
+- Real-time elaboration, on the Izzy pc
 - Post-Izzy elaboration

 > Graphic representation of the tasks separation<br>